Jack Dragna

 Died - Hollywood, CA, February 23, 1956

 Jack Dragna was an early influential figure who rose to prominence in Los Angeles through bootlegging, political, and gambling endeavors.
 Prior to the coming of the 18th Amendment, he engaged in black hand tactics such as extortion.
-Early in Prohibition, he and other key figures put an end to the long ongoing vendetta between L.A.’s warring Sicilian clans.
-This solidified power now fell under one banner as the Los Angeles Brugad.
-Leadership of this group went from Vito Di Giorgio to Rosario DeSimone to Joe Ardizzone to Jack Dragna.
+Early in Prohibition, he and other key figures put an end to the long ongoing vendetta between L.A.’s warring Sicilian clans, solidifying power under a single banner, an organization known as the Los Angeles Brugad.
+Leadership of this group went from Vito Di Giorgio to Rosario DeSimone to Joe Ardizzone then (by force) to Jack Dragna.
 Heading up the “Organization” out West for a quarter century—from 1931 until his death of natural causes in February of 1956—Dragna served as their most powerful leader.

 Informants reveal Jack Dragna attended higher echelon meetings back East during the thirties and on, and official travel documents show that he entertained distinguished guests from all over the country by as early as the summer of 1932.
 An airline manifest for a flight from Agua Caliente, Mexico to San Diego, California lists the following passengers: Jack Dragna and his local associates Jimmy Costa and Jack Russell (an alias for Johnny Roselli); Cleveland Boss Frank Milano; New York Boss Vincent Mangano; Salvatore Maranzano’s former under boss, Angelo Caruso, who attended to represent new boss Joe Bonanno; a New York based associate of Meyer Lansky and Ben Siegel, named Phil Kovelick; and at least one other potential big player traveling under an assumed name—L. W. Smith of Chicago.